bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 We don't want to know what you're mining.
 I don't care what you're mining.
 We want you to be the sovereign miner.
-That's the whole purpose of Datum.
+That's the whole purpose of DATUM.
 You make your templates.
 You can mine them for yourself or for a pool.
 That is one of the main things.
 We want to just make general features like that.
-Diatom Gateway has a web interface and stuff.
+DATUM Gateway has a web interface and stuff.
 I didn't get into any of that.
 There's a web interface.
 There's a small local API you can use.